 Why stay in a Millbrook cottage?

 A stay at one of our cottages in Millbrook would place you in a prime position for visiting some unforgettable Cornish beauty spots.
-We have properties for families and groups, large and small; some perfect for romantic couple’s breaks and others to cater for parties of friends.
+We have cottages in Cornwall for families and groups, large and small; some perfect for romantic couple’s breaks and others to cater for parties of friends.

 Three must-see places to visit in Millbrook

 - Take a day trip to Kingsand for food, drink and a seaside stroll

 - See the opulence and splendour of Antony – a local National Trust managed stately home